 AI Agent Platform vs AI Agent Framework: What’s the Difference?

 Frameworks (LangChain, AutoGen, OpenAI Agents SDK) are libraries.
-They give you code primitives for building agents: tool calling, memory management, chain-of-thought reasoning.
+They give you code primitives for building agents: tool calling, memory management, and orchestration logic.
 You still need to handle hosting, monitoring, scaling, and security yourself.

 Platforms are environments.
 They include a framework (or support multiple) plus deployment infrastructure, observability, team management, and often a visual interface.